seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 Abstract
 --------

-Datatypes in NumPy describe how to interpret each element in the array.
+Datatypes in NumPy describe how to interpret each element in arrays.
-For the most part NumPy provides the usual numerical types, as well as additionally string and some datetime capabilities.
+For the most part, NumPy provides the usual numerical types, as well as additional string and some datetime capabilities.
 The growing Python community, however, has need for more more diverse datatypes.
-Example are datatypes with unit information attached (such as meters) or categorical datatypes.
+Examples are datatypes with unit information attached (such as meters) or categorical datatypes.
+>WHAT ARE CATEGORICAL DATATYPES?
 However, the current NumPy datatype API is too limited to allow the creation of these.
 This NEP is the first step to enable such growth, and simplify their development by allowing new datatypes to be defined in Python instead of C.
+>WHAT DOES "SUCH" AND "THEIR" IN THE ABOVE SENTENCE REFER TO?
-By refactoring our datatype API and improving its maintainability future development will become possible not only for external user datatypes, but also within NumPy.
+By refactoring our datatype API and improving its maintainability, future development will become possible, not only for external user datatypes, but also within NumPy.

-The need for a large refactor arise for multiple reasons.
+The need for a large refactor arises for multiple reasons.
-One of the main issue is the definition of typical functions (such as addition, multiplication, …) for "flexible" datatypes.
+One of the main issues is the definition of typical functions (such as addition, multiplication, …) for "flexible" datatypes.
+>After the above sentence, I was expecting something more on why the definition of the typical functions is an issue.
+Instead, the next next sentence feels like a whole new topic.
 Such datatypes – for example the current fixed width strings – require additional steps to define that adding two strings of length four gives a string of length 8.
+>After reading this sentence many times, i think you are actually talking aout the issue mentioned earlier.
+But I would suggest to re-write it.
+It doesn't flow smoothly while reading.
 Similarly, a datatype such as a physical unit, must calculate the new unit information.
+>what new unit? write a bit more.
-A second major issue is that the current casting, the conversion between different datatypes, is limited and behaves differently for user defined datatypes compared to NumPy datatypes.
+A second major issue is that the current casting,and the conversion between different datatypes, is limited and behaves differently for user defined datatypes compared to NumPy datatypes.
+>Is it possible to give an example here?
+Or say why this is bad?

 Internally, datetimes, which have a unit, require monolithic code paths in many places hardcoding their correct support.
 While this works well enough for the limited usecase of datetimes within NumPy,